Drew Carey: "Bad Choices to Make When Your Genie Grants You Three Wishes"

 - In the episode of The Grim Adventures of Billy & Mandy with Thromnambular, the Wishing Skull, Nergal Junior actually benefits because he does this, seeing as Thromnambular is a Jerkass Genie who tends to twist and pervert wishes so they end up bad for the wisher.
 Junior can't decide what to wish for, and eventually says that he wishes he knew what to wish for; Thromnambular grants the wish and leaves (as in, letting him know what he wanted to wish for, but not actually giving him a chance to wish for it).

 - In the Gravity Falls episode "Blendin's Game" the time traveler Blendin from the episode "Time Traveler's Pig" challenges Dipper and Mabel to a Deadly Game because they stole his time travel device, if they win however they will get a wish.
-The twins want to use this as a Selfless Wish to help their friend Soos meet his father who never visited him on his birthday.
-Soos uses the wish to clean Dipper and Mabel up because he realizes birthdays are about being with people who care about you and his dad never really cared about him.
-Despite his logic Blendin immediately gets mad at him for "wasting" his wish.
-However, he then reveals he also wished for a piece of infinite pizza.
+The twins want to use this as a Selfless Wish to help their friend Soos meet his father.
+Soos ends up using it as a Mundane Wish to clean Dipper and Mabel up afterward.
+We later learn he also wished for a piece of infinite pizza.